 Big things are happening on TV Tropes!
 New admins, new designs, fewer ads, mobile versions, beta testing opportunities, thematic discovery engine, fun trope tools and toys, and much more - Learn how to help here and discuss here.

 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

-Ensemble Darkhorse: The Demon Sorcerors are very popular antagonists.
-It helps that despite having only a few episodes each (save Shendu), they all have distinct personalities and decent characterisation.
+Ensemble Darkhorse: The Demon Sorcerers are very popular antagonists.
+It helps that despite having only a few episodes each (save Shendu), they all have distinct personalities and decent characterization.
 Several are generally more popular than others, but they all seem to have some kind of individual fanbase.

 Jade's Super-Powered Evil Side, the Queen of the Shadowkhan, only appeared in a filler episode in season 2, and was referenced a couple times in Season 4, yet she's incredibly popular.
 There are plenty of fanart of her and many fanfics where Jade turns again into the Queen (or was never restored back to normal).

 Fanon: Ask the fandom for this series, and Jade and Hsi-Wu is the series enduring love story, when it was only (and barely) teased in at least two of the series episodes.
 Nevertheless, the amount of Fanfic for this couple is quite high, even by today's standards.